-A friend alerted me to today's IO9 post, "The First Artificial Sweetener Poisoned Lots of Romans."
+A friend alerted me to an IO9 post, "The First Artificial Sweetener Poisoned Lots of Romans."
 It's a (very) brief look at some of the uses of lead (Pb) in the Roman world, including the hoary hypothesis that rampant lead poisoning led to the downfall of Rome - you know, along with gonorrhea, Christianity, slavery, and the kitchen sink.

 But let's start with some contemporary medical knowledge.
 Metabolic disorders can be caused by a lack of nutrients - a lack of vitamin C gives you scurvy, and a lack of vitamin D gives you rickets - but they can also be caused by an abundance of something, like too much fluoride, too much mercury, too much arsenic, or too much lead.